describo/documentation/src/guide/configuration/setting-up-aws.md

 Hi,

-Please provision IAM credentials for use with an application I need for my work.
+Please provision AWS IAM credentials for use with an application I use for my research.
+Please also indicate which AWS region to use (e.g. ap-southeast-2)

-The product is called Describo Desktop and you can read about it @ https://describo.github.io.
+The product is called Describo and you can read about it @ https://describo.github.io.

-The application requires AWS credentials with permission to access IAM, Textract and Comprehend.
+Describo requires AWS credentials with permission to access IAM (to determine what has been enabled), Textract and Comprehend.
 The exact permissions required are detailed @ https://describo.github.io/documentation/guide/configuration/setting-up-aws.html.

 Please consult the section 'Fine Grained Permissions' on that page for what is required.